gitlabhq/gitlab-runner/scripts/envs/README.md

-Whitelisted environment variables that are allowed to be passed to tests.
+List of environment variables that are allowed to be passed to tests.
 The variables are used in `go_test_no_env` and `go_test_no_env.ps1`.

 ### allowlist_common